 In each sprint, the whole team focuses on the functionality being developed in that particular sprint, and the regression tests take care of the stability of the overall application, including the code which was developed in previous sprints.

-Hence, the importance of the regression in an Agile environment is immense and requires due attention not only from the testing team but also from developers, Product owners, business analysts and other stakeholders.
+Hence, the importance of the regression testing in an agile environment is immense and requires due attention not only from the testing team but also from developers, product owners, business analysts and other stakeholders.

 Create regression test suites with Testsigma’s smart suggestions for potentially affected tests.
 Automate your regression tests faster with Testsigma!